DevExpress/devextreme-documentation/concepts/05 Widgets/Autocomplete/00 Overview.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Autocomplete/Overview/"
 }

-[note] **Autocomplete** displays the suggestions based on the text field input and is basically a stripped-down version of the [SelectBox](/api-reference/10%20UI%20Widgets/dxSelectBox '/Documentation/ApiReference/UI_Widgets/dxSelectBox/').
-If you need any features that are not available in the **Autocomplete**, consider using the **SelectBox** instead.

 The following code adds the **Autocomplete** to your page.
 The simplest configuration of the widget requires only a [dataSource](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#dataSource') to be specified.
 In addition, you can specify the [placeholder](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/placeholder.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#placeholder') to be displayed when the **Autocomplete** is empty.

 ---